jlmwebhosting/funcunit.com/_guides/getting_started.md

 @body

-In this guide, we'll use FuncUnit to write functional tests for the jQuery UI autocomplete widget.
-We'll go over:
+In this guide, we'll use FuncUnit to write functional tests for the [Srchr sample app](http://bitovi.github.io/srchr).
+We'll cover:

-* Running a test in browser
+* How to get FuncUnit
-* Writing a test
+* Enhancing unit tests
-* Debugging a broken test
+* Testing integration between widgets

 Note: